 If USCIS approves your petition, your spouse will receive a new green card that is valid for 10 years.
 These non-conditional green cards can be renewed more easily.
 Our Dallas family-based immigration lawyer is prepared to help you remove conditions and manage any other obstacles that may arise when seeking lawful permanent residency for your loved ones.

 We are proud to support families seeking to build lives in the United States.
-Schedule a consultation with our team at The Law Office of Yovanna Vargas by calling (214) 974-3793 or contacting us online.
+Schedule a consultation with our legal team at The Law Office of Yovanna Vargas by calling (214) 974-3793 or contacting our immigration law firm online.